-While the trend continues, let’s take a look at some of the biggest breaches we’ve seen this year…
+While the trend continues, let’s take a look at some of the biggest third party data breaches we’ve seen this year…

 Saks Fifth Avenue and Lord & Taylor